Skills Development and Employment

 UNEMPLOYMENT AND INCOME

-Single parents, recent immigrants, people with disabilities, and Aboriginal people experience higher unemployment rates and are at a higher risk of experiencing low income.
+Single parents, recent immigrants, people with disabilities, and indigenous people experience higher unemployment rates and are at a higher risk of experiencing low income.

 Canada will have 1.3 million skilled labour jobs vacant by 2016.